 In this regard, the Bitcoin blockchain offers an un-matched level of transparency that didn't exist before.

-The software that defines Bitcoin is just code meaning it can change and adopt new features from altcoins if they have been tested thoroughly over a period of time.
-But to our knowledge, this has never occurred because all the innovation is already being built and tested for Bitcoin by the best developers.
-Altcoins have yet to offer anything worth implementing, just broken experiments or scams.
-However, all altcoins have taken from Bitcoin's innovation(s).
+The software that defines Bitcoin is just code meaning it can change and adopt new features from things like altcoins if they have been tested thoroughly over an extended period of time and justified as being important to integrate.
+To my knowledge, this had never occurred because all the innovation is already being built and tested for Bitcoin by the brightest developers.
+Unfortunately, the majority of altcoins have just been scams and broken experiments.

 Bitcoin is anti-fragile because instead of weakening in times of chaos and disorder, it gains strength.
 For example, when there is economic trouble caused by corruption, Bitcoin adoption accelerates.
-Or when an entity tries to co-opt Bitcoin, the communities grow stronger, new innovations are created to protect the network and game theory kicks in.
+Or when an entity "attempts" to co-opt Bitcoin, the communities grow stronger, new innovations are created to protect the network and game theory kicks in.

 The system is battle tested because everything but the kitchen sink has been thrown at it and it doesn't die.
 In fact, the attacks made the technology, network and communities stronger each time.
-Mainstream media declared Bitcoin dead over 350 times already and guess what?
+Mainstream media declared Bitcoin dead over 383 times already and guess what?
 It's still here and thriving.

 Bitcoin has been through:

-- Attacks from governments, banks and politicians
+- Attacks from governments, banks and politicians on individuals and companies.

-- Constant bashing from established economists, bankers, mainstream media, etc.
+- Constant bashing from "established" economists, bankers, mainstream media, etc.